 "My wife and I attended a protest yesterday.

-As you can see from the screenshots (see below) from the last week, I have been trying to get people from all sides to come together and stand against our government.
+see below) from the last week, I have been trying to get people from all sides to come together and stand against our government.

 This wasn’t about us.
 We own a large capacity venue, we already know we aren’t opening any time soon due to social distancing and safety.